-Based on his extensive experience as a senior executive and member of the board of directors of numerous public companies in the pharmaceutical and healthcare sectors, as well as his substantial background as a public company chief financial officer, the Corporate Governance and Nominating Committee concluded that Mr. Kerr is qualified to serve on our Board of Directors.
-Mr. Kerr recused himself from the Corporate Governance and Nominating Committee's deliberations concerning his nomination.
+Based on his financial expertise and experience as a board member in the pharmaceutical and healthcare sectors, including chairing a number of audit committees, as well as his extensive experience of working with public companies on financial and accounting matters and as a senior executive at PwC, the Corporate Governance and Nominating Committee concluded that Mr. Alleva is qualified to serve on our Board of Directors.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RE-ELECTION OF GILES KERR TO THE BOARD OF DIRECTORS
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE \underline{FOR} THE RE-ELECTION OF LAWRENCE ALLEVA TO THE BOARD OF DIRECTORS

-PROPOSAL 3-RE-ELECTION OF TAL ZAKS TO THE BOARD OF DIRECTORS
+PROPOSAL 2-RE-ELECTION OF DAVID MOTT TO THE BOARD OF DIRECTORS

-Dr. Tal Zaks is currently a member of our Board of Directors and has been nominated for re-election as a director.
+Mr. David M. Mott is currently a member and the Chairman of our Board of Directors and has been nominated for re-election as a director.
 If elected, he will hold office from the date of his election until the next annual general meeting of shareholders where he must retire by rotation and offer himself for re-election, or until his earlier death, resignation or removal.
-Dr. Zaks has agreed to serve if elected, and we have no reason to believe that he will be unable to serve.
+Mr. Mott has agreed to serve if elected, and we have no reason to believe that he will be unable to serve